pwntester/octo.nvim/README.md

 Set an env. variable named `OCTO_GITHUB_TOKEN` containing your GitHub username and Personal Access Token: e.g. `pwntester:3123123ab4324bf12371231321feb`

+Install [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) for using the `ListIssues` command which enables to fuzzy pick issues from a dropdown menu.

 ## Commands

 - `Issue [<repo>] <id>`: Opens an issue specified by Id.
 If repo is not provided, it will be derived from CWD.